lorrli274/next/courses/original/Database Fundamentals/Activities/Tables/02-Relational Data.md

 and so on.

-Anytime a relationship is created between tables, there are two types of keys involved:
+Any time a relationship is created between tables, there are two types of keys involved:

 ## Primary Keys